OpenKneeboard/OpenKneeboard/docs/troubleshooting/oculus-or-non-vr.md

 **Don't waste time on non-VR issues if you will only actually play the game with SteamVR or OpenXR**: fixing non-VR issues makes it slightly
 *less* likely that SteamVR or OpenXR will work.

+## If you using the legacy Oculus API but the game supports OpenXR

+If the game supports OpenXR without using OpenComposite, use OpenXR instead.
+OpenComposite is unsupported.

 ## Kneeboard Is Not Visible

 Restart the game after each step to see if it's fixed.